 a review by Jade Hounsell

-Avenger’s Angel recounts ancient history: 2000 years ago God, or The Old Man as he is referred to, decided that he would reward his four favourite Archangels, Michael, Gabriel, Uriel and Azrael for their many years of service and loyalty with the gift of a perfect soul mate, an Archess.
+Avenger’s Angel recounts ancient history.
+2000 years ago God, or The Old Man, decided to reward his four favorite Archangels, Michael, Gabriel, Uriel and Azrael for their many years of service and loyalty.
+His reward?
+The gift of a perfect soul mate, an Archess.

 This book mostly revolves around Uriel and I’m guessing that there will be four books in the series, one for each Archangel.

-For her part Ellie is also drawn to Uriel, however due to her cautious nature she fights her feelings for him and avoids him as much as she can.
-Uriel has to win Ellie over and then explain to her what, and who, she really is but will she believe him?
+For her part Ellie is also drawn to Uriel.
+However, due to her cautious nature she fights her feelings for him and avoids him as much as she can.
+Uriel must win Ellie over then explain to her what, and who, she really is.
+But will she believe him?

-Now also throw into the mix a secret organization that has been following and trying to capture Ellie for her powers since she was a child and the Archangel Samuel whom has followed the others to Earth in hopes of claiming an Archess as his own and you have a very enjoyable read.
+Now also throw into the mix a secret organization trying to capture Ellie for her powers since she was a child.
+The Archangel Samuel followed the others to Earth in hopes of claiming an Archess as his own.
+And you have a very enjoyable read.

-I actually thought that Avenger’s Angel would be a fair bit like Nalini Singh’s Guild Hunter series, especially once vampires were mention, however there are enough differences to keep me reading and intrigued.
-I really enjoyed the twists and turns that the story took, there was nothing too complex to understand or just so unbelievable (besides the fact the book is based on angels…) that it had me scoffing at the absurdity of it.
+I actually thought that Avenger’s Angel would be a fair bit like Nalini Singh’s Guild Hunter series, especially once vampires were mentioned.
+However there are enough differences to keep me reading and intrigued.
+I really enjoyed the twists and turns this story took, there was nothing too complex to understand or just so unbelievable (besides the fact the book is based on angels…) that it had me scoffing at the absurdity of it.
 All in all I enjoyed it and am looking forward to the rest of the series.

 Originally published in Dark Matter issue 6, November 2011.
 This blog has been pre-dated to reflect the date of original publication.